jbkjr/jbkjr.github.io/_posts/2018-12-15-rick_and_morty.md

 Evans, Thomas.
 "Wubba Lubba Dub Dub! : The Pursuit of Happiness in _Rick and Morty_." _Under Construction @ Keele_ 2, no. 1 (March 24, 2016): 10-17.

 Henry, Matthew.
-"The Triumph of Popular Culture: Situation Comedy, Postmodernism and "The Simpsons"." _Studies in Popular Culture_ 17, no. 1 (1994): 85-99. http://www.jstor.org/stable/23413793.
+"The Triumph of Popular Culture: Situation Comedy, Postmodernism and 'The Simpsons'." _Studies in Popular Culture_ 17, no. 1 (1994): 85-99. http://www.jstor.org/stable/23413793.

 Miranda, Lucas.
 "The Self Is Dead – Alienation and Nihilism in Rick and Morty." _Class Race Corporate Power_ 5, no. 3 (2017). doi:10.25148/crcp.5.3.006513.